jfree/jfreechart/README.md

 http://www.jfree.org/jfreechart

-JFreeChart requires JDK 1.8.0_40 or later.
-If JavaFX support is not required, the library can be built using JDK 1.6.0 or later.
+JFreeChart requires JDK 1.6.0 or later.
+If JavaFX support is required, you need to also include the JFreeChart-FX extensions.
 The library is licensed under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.